AMERICAN CHESTNUT

 THE GREATEST LOSS TO AMERICA

-Chestnut was a significant contributor to rural agricultural economies everywhere it grew.
+American Chestnut was a significant contributor to rural agricultural economies everywhere it grew.
 Hogs and cattle were fattened for the market with them.
 Nut-ripening and gathering closely coincided with the holiday season.
 Late 19th-century newspapers featured articles about “railroad cars overflowing with chestnuts to be sold fresh or roasted” in major cities.

 All of this began to change at the turn of the 20th century with the introduction of a deadly blight from Asia.
-In less than 50 years, a pathogen accidentally introduced from Asia brought the Chestnut`s invaluable role to a dead stop.
+In less than 50 years, a pathogen accidentally introduced from Asia brought the American Chestnut`s invaluable role to a dead stop.
 There was no new chestnut lumber sold in the U.S. for decades.
 And, the bulk of its 20-millon pound annual nut crop was gone.

 But, despite its demise as a lumber and nut crop species, the American Chestnut is not extinct.
 The blight cannot kill the underground root system.
 The terrible pathogen that brought Chestnut to its knees cannot compete with soil microorganisms present in its soilStump sprouts grow vigorously in cutover or disturbed sites where there is plenty of sunlight.
 But, they inevitably are killed by the blight.
 This cycle of death and rebirth continues to kept the species alive even though it is considered functionally extinct.